maldiohead/Virusmap_paper/README.md

-**If you want to build the virusmap, pls send me the email: maldiohead@outlook.com or DM me via my discord: virustacker**
+**If you want to build the virusmap, pls send me the email: maldiohead@outlook.com or DM me via my discord: virustacker#3896**